- Country or region

 - Negotiations and agreements

 Negotiations for a Free Trade Agreement (FTA) between the EU and Malaysia were launched in 2010 and put on hold after seven rounds in 2012 at the request of Malaysia.
-A stocktaking exercise took place in 2016-17 to assess the prospect to resume negotiations.
-The new government appointed in August 2021 has yet to take a position on the possible resumption of the negotiations.
+The new government appointed in December 2022 has yet to take a position on the possible resumption of the negotiations.

-Malaysia is a member of the WTO since its creation in 1995.
+Malaysia has been a member of the WTO since its creation in 1995.

-- The EU is the fifth largest trading partner of Malaysia (after China, Singapore, South Korea and the US), accounting for 7.4% of the country’s total trade.
-In 2020, Malaysia became the EU's 20th largest trading partner in goods.
+- The EU is the fourth-largest trading partner of Malaysia (after China, Singapore, and the United States), accounting for 9.6% of the country’s total trade in 2021.